ferreirafabio/video2tfrecord/README.md

 convert_videos_to_tfrecord(source_path, destination_path, n_videos_in_record, n_frames_per_video, "*.avi")
 ```

-while `n_videos` being the number of videos in one single tfrecord file, `n_frames` being the number of frames to be stored per video and `source_dir` containing your .avi video files.
-Set n_frames="all" if you want to all video frames to be stored in the tfrecord file (keep in mind that tfrecord can get very large).
+while `n_videos_in_record` being the number of videos in one single tfrecord file, `n_frames_per_video` being the number of frames to be stored per video and `source_path` containing your .avi video files.
+Set `n_frames_per_video="all"` if you want all video frames to be stored in the tfrecord file (keep in mind that tfrecord can become very large).

 # Reading from tfrecord
 see ```test.py``` for an example